oasisprotocol/sapphire-paratime/integrations/foundry/README.md

 This folder contains precompile contracts and rust bindings that can be imported into separate Foundry projects.
+To install the dependencies, run `make build` ( Using foundry.toml ).

 ## Usage
+To test the precompiles, run `forge test`.

 For a test example, see [sapphire-paratime/examples/foundry].
 [sapphire-paratime/examples/foundry]: https://github.com/oasisprotocol/sapphire-paratime/tree/main/examples/foundry